-An adequate provision has been reserved to cover the potential impact of liability with respect to these actions.
+The civil lawsuit pending in Brussels has been suspended pending a final judgement in the tax lawsuit in Antwerp.
+An adjusted provision of EUR 28.4 million (at 30 June 2018) has been reserved to cover the potential impact of liability with respect to these actions.